Complete Guide to Business Registration in Hong Kong

 Any Hong Kong private limited liability company is required to have at least one shareholder to a maximum of 50.
 No residency requirement is imposed on shareholders.

 When registering a company in Hong Kong, the minimum number of directors needed is one.
 However, you can have as many as you want.
-The company needs to have at least one individual shareholder (no restrictions/requirements on nationality or residency).
+The company needs to have at least one individual director (no restrictions/requirements on nationality or residency).

 Every limited liability company must have a company secretary who resides in Hong Kong.
 The secretary is required to maintain the company’s statutory books and records.
 He is also charged with the responsibility of ensuring the company is compliant with Hong Kong laws.